dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/application-startup-time.md

 ## Use XML Serializer Generator

- If you use the <xref:System.Xml.Serialization.XmlSerializer> class, you can achieve better performance if you pre-generate the serialization assembly using the [XML Serializer Generator tool (Sgen.exe)](/dotnet/standard/serialization/xml-serializer-generator-tool-sgen-exe).
+ If you use the <xref:System.Xml.Serialization.XmlSerializer> class, you can achieve better performance if you pregenerate the serialization assembly using the [XML Serializer Generator tool (Sgen.exe)](/dotnet/standard/serialization/xml-serializer-generator-tool-sgen-exe).

 ## Configure ClickOnce to Check for Updates After Startup